dominiatrix/dominiatrix/README.md

 # 💫 About Julia:
-Hi You!<br>She is currently working on building her portfolio<br>She is learning Next.js and Vue.js <br>She is open to discuss about anything on React, TypeScript, WebOS or UI/UX Design<br>You can reach her on oteniajulie@gmail.com oron her linkedIn below
+Hello!
+What's up ? <br>Julia is currently working on building her portfolio<br>She is learning Next.js and Vue.js <br>She is open to discuss about anything on React, TypeScript, WebOS or UI/UX Design<br>You can reach her on oteniajulie@gmail.com oron her linkedIn below

 ## 🌐 Socials: